tb0hdan/voiceplay/README.md

 ### MAC

 WARNING: Some systems require System Integrity Check (SIC!) disabled prior to installing system-wide python modules.
-If this is the case either use `csrutil` to disable or `virtualenv` to install packages locally.
+If this is the case either use `csrutil` to disable or `virtualenv/virtualenvwrapper` (recommended) to install packages locally.

 Please make sure you have following dependencies resolved prior to proceeding with other steps: